-These anger management skills cover the full spectrum.
-Learn about all of the verbal and nonverbal communication skills you need to manage your own anger and deal with the anger of those around you.
+These anger management skills cover the full spectrum of what you need.
+Learn about all of the verbal and nonverbal communication skills you need to manage your own anger and deal with the anger of those around you in healthy, productive ways.

 Nonverbal communication is 93% of the message you're sending when you communicate with others.
 So, even when you think you're hiding your anger, it is probably coming through in ways you don't know about.